-CHRISTOPHER A. McMICAN is a Member of the Firm in the Employee Benefits and Executive Compensation practice, in the Detroit and Chicago offices of Epstein Becker Green.
-Widely recognized as one of the top attorneys in his field, Mr. McMican has experience in virtually all aspects of employee benefits law.
+Christopher McMican is widely recognized as one of the top attorneys in his field with experience in virtually all aspects of employee benefits law.
 He focuses on assisting and advising employers with such issues as compliance with the Employee Retirement Income Security Act of 1974 (ERISA), retirement plans, health and welfare plans, executive compensation, fiduciary matters, phantom and equity plans, stock options, and all elements of the compensation package as well as corporate matters.
 Preparing plans and working with clients on documentary compliance and plan operational issues, including those related to changes in the law, are central to his practice.

-Specifically, Mr. McMican provides counsel in the following areas:
+Specifically, Chris provides counsel in the following areas:

 Qualified Retirement Plans